GoogleCloudPlatform/cloud-foundation-fabric/examples/cloud-operations/network-dashboard/README.md

 - internal forwarding rules for internal L7 load balancers per VPC peering group

 It writes this values to custom metrics in Cloud Monitoring and creates a dashboard to visualize the current utilization of these metrics in Cloud Monitoring.

+## Next steps and ideas
+In a future release, we could support:
+- Static routes per VPC / per VPC peering group
+- Dynamic routes per VPC / per VPC peering group
+- Google managed VPCs that are peered with PSA (such as Cloud SQL or Memorystore)
+- Subnet IP ranges utilization

+If you are interested in this and/or would like to contribute, please contact legranda@google.com.